 These days it really isn't that simple; increased resolutions - UHD, 4k, 8k - require significantly increased bandwidth capabilities - now up to 18Gbps - and so 'high speed' HDMI cable standards, known as the Premium HDMI Cable Certification Program may be required to achieve high quality, uninterrupted AV signal transmission.

-Standard HDMI Cable - Designed to handle most home applications and tested to transmit 1080i/720p video – HD resolutions commonly associated are: cable TV, digital broadcast BluRay players and video games consoles.
+Designed to handle most home applications and tested to transmit 1080i/720p video – HD resolutions commonly associated are: cable TV, digital broadcast BluRay players and video games consoles.

-Standard HDMI Cable with Ethernet – Offering the same AV transmission performance as Standard HDMI Cable (720p or 1080i video resolution), plus a dedicated data channel otherwise known as the HDMI Ethernet Channel for device networking - eg. smart TV and IP control AV devices.
+Offering the same AV transmission performance as Standard HDMI Cable (720p or 1080i video resolution), plus a dedicated data channel otherwise known as the HDMI Ethernet Channel for device networking - eg. smart TV and IP control AV devices.

-High Speed HDMI Cable - Designed and tested to support video resolutions of 1080p and more, including display technologies such as 4K UHD, 3D and Deep Colour.
+Designed and tested to support video resolutions of 1080p and more, including display technologies such as 4K UHD, 3D and Deep Colour.
 This is a recommended cable if you are using any of these technologies or connecting your 1080p display to a 1080p content source e.g. a Blu-ray Disc player.

 High Speed HDMI Cable with Ethernet - Offering the same video transmission performance as the High Speed HDMI Cable (1080p video resolution and more), plus a dedicated HDMI Ethernet Channel for device networking.

-Premium High Speed HDMI Cable and Premium High Speed HDMI Cable with Ethernet - Special certification designations for High Speed HDMI Cables that have been designed/certified for reliable performance for 4K and UltraHD.
+Special certification designations for High Speed HDMI Cables that have been designed/certified for reliable performance for 4K and UltraHD.
 This includes advanced features such as HDR, 4K60, expanded colour spaces including 4:4:4 chroma sampling and BT.2020.
 They have low EMI and identify them by HDMI Licensing Administrator’s Premium HDMI Cable Certification Label for authentication verification.

 Full 4k has an aspect ratio of 17:9, which is designed to match the format of standard cinema screens, with a resolution of 4096 - 2160 pixels.

 UHD TV (Ultra High Definition) is, understandably, frequently referred to in the same breath as the same technology format.
-However, their is a difference in that UHD has an aspect ratio of 16:9 (3840 x 2160 pixels), which is slightly narrower to match the standard format of modern TVs, screens and displays.
+However, there is a difference in that UHD has an aspect ratio of 16:9 (3840 x 2160 pixels), which is slightly narrower to match the standard format of modern TVs, screens and displays.

-With the increase in resolution (and even more so with the release of 8k) comes an increase in bandwidth transmission requirements and, therefore, the need to ensure the right HDMI cables standard to meet those transmission needs.
+With the increase in resolution (and even more so with the release of 8k) comes an increase in bandwidth transmission requirements and, therefore, the need to ensure the right HDMI cable standard to meet those transmission needs.

 Ok, so there is no 'de facto' maximum distance per HDMI cable standard type!
-There are a wide range of factors that can and will affect the distance your HDMI cable will transmit signals.
+There are a wide range of factors that can and will affect the distance your cable will transmit signals.

 Resolution of image, quality of cable, interference, environment, Ethernet cable standard (in the case of HDMI-over-Cat, HDBaseT, etc).